Hepatitis B and C - HE4182

 Telling others

-You do not have to tell others if you have hepatitis B or C. But you do need to do everything you can to prevent spreading the disease to others – see below for more information.
+You do not have to tell others if you have hepatitis B or C, but you do need to do everything you can to prevent spreading the disease to others – see below for more information.
 Letting your sexual and household contacts know that you the disease means they can get tested to see if they have caught it.
 They can also be vaccinated against hepatitis B.

 Preventing hepatitis B or C